 Why is it needed?
 You can check the connection status, rename your TSP and configure detectors here.
-The green indicator next to TSP60 #1 in Fig. 6.2 indicates it is connected.
-If an issue arises with your TSP, you can reset it by using the button.
+The green indicator next to TSP60 #1 in Fig. 6.3 indicates it is connected.
+If an issue arises with your TSP, you can reset it by using the web button.
 Caution! resetting the TSP closes out the lane temporarily.
 Therefore, all current lane event data is lost if there are vehicles present in the lane when the reset button is used but the TSP will begin monitoring lane events again once it reboots.

-NOTE

-The ZOOM Nitro system is capable of supporting multiple TSPs (a maximum of eight TSP60s).
+NOTE The ZOOM Nitro system is capable of supporting multiple TSPs (a maximum of eight TSP60s).
 It can also support both models simultaneously (one TSP50 with up to seven TSP60s).
 Each additional TSP appears at the top of the screen.

 Depending on what TSP model your store is using determines what TSP is displayed at the top of the screen.
-In Fig. 6.2, two TSP models are employed, so both TSP50 and TSP60 #1 are displayed.
+In Fig. 6.3, two TSP models are employed, so both TSP50 and TSP60 #1 are displayed.
 If for example, you were to add another TSP60 to your system, it would also be displayed here.

 In the NAME field, you can give your TSP a more descriptive name, which is useful if you have more than one TSP connected.
+The SERIAL NUMBER field is a unique identifier for the TSP, it cannot be changed.
+It correlates to the PCBA SN label found on the physical TSP60 (inside the hinged cover).

-The green indicator next to the TSP60 tab in Fig. 6.2 indicates this TSP60 is physically connected.
+The green indicator • next to the TSP60 tab in Fig. 6.3 indicates this TSP60 is physically connected.
 If the TSP is physically disconnected, this indicator will turn red, and a prompt will also notify you.

 When a TSP is physically disconnected, it is still visible onscreen because it has not been removed from the system yet.
 Use the button to accomplish this.
 This button only becomes active when a TSP is disconnected (a safety measure to prevent accidental removals).
-For example, in Fig. 6.2, TSP60 #1 is connected, so the Remove button is deactivated (indicated by a faded blue color).
+For example, in Fig. 6.3, TSP60 #1 is connected, so the Remove button is deactivated (indicated by a faded blue color).
 If TSP60 #1 is disconnected, the green indicator turns red, and the button becomes active.
 Once clicked, TSP60 #1 will disappear from the top of the screen, leaving only TSP50 displayed.
 Reconnecting the TSP will cause it to appear again with a green indicator next to it.